UCSolarCarTeam/Helios-Mercury/README.md

 - Qt Gui
 - Qt Qml
 - Qt Quick
+- Qt ShaderTools
 - Qt Serial Port: Used to receive data from Sentinel
 - Qt MQTT: Used to transmit JSON data to the Telemetry site
     - Both of the above libraries can be installed through Maintenance Tool if they were not originally installed with Qt
-- Socat: Used to set up virtual serial ports
+- Socat: Used to set up virtual serial ports (COM2COM is a Windows alternative)
     - In a terminal, run the following command:
         - sudo apt install socat (for Linux)
         - brew install socat (for Mac)